Nevexo/pcrt-asset-scanner/README.md

 > NOTE: I no longer work for the company this application
 > was written for, and as such, don't have a use for the system,
-> or access to a PCRT server to test uodates again.
+> or access to a PCRT server to test updates against.
 > This repository will be archived.

 # PCRT Asset Scan System (PCRT-Scan)